Ignition Interlock Driver License (IIL)

 • Cost of maintaining proof of financial responsibility (usually as an insurance certificate).

-• The IIL application fee (non-refundable).
+• The IIL application fee which is non-refundable.

 • The monthly Ignition Interlock Device Revolving Account fee used to help low-income drivers.